Level3-REST/site/doc/patterns/page.md

 ---
 # Page Pattern

 The Page pattern adds pagination links to resources that have multiple elements.
 The [List](list.md) pattern often applies the Page pattern to give clients the ability to page through the list’s entries.
-However, another type of data-providing resource, like an [Info](../profiles/info.md) resource, may contain a large list of elements that can page its data with this pattern.
+However, another type of data-providing resource, like an [Info](../profiles/info.md) resource, may contain a large sequence of elements that can page its data with this pattern.

 A [Paged](#paged-resource) resource has links to the previous and next pages.
 An API may add additional pagination links to specific page markers, like “first” and “last,” if their experience requires them.